Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Proposed Approach

-Unlike prior decoupled paradigms that suffer from error accumulation, our approach tightly integrates motion generation with geometric reconstruction.
-This ensures that the inferred dynamics are not only plausible but also intrinsically consistent with the evolving 3D structure.
-By co-optimizing structure and motion, we produce a more coherent and stable 4D representation.
-To systematically achieve these objectives, we first design \textbf{4D} \textbf{S}cene \textbf{Tra}jectory \textbf{G}enerator (\textbf{4D-STraG}), a joint diffusion model that simultaneously reconstructs and generates spatiotemporal point trajectories from the initial image.
+Unlike canonical-mesh or template-based 4D representations, dense point trajectories are class-agnostic and require no predefined structure, decoupling geometry from appearance to flexibly accommodate diverse topologies and large deformations.
+This factorization provides a stable spatial reference and avoids the brittleness of loosely cascaded pipelines, while still allowing the model to synthesize rich scene dynamics in a unified trajectory space.
+To systematically achieve these objectives, we first design \textbf{4D} \textbf{S}cene \textbf{Tra}jectory \textbf{G}enerator (\textbf{4D-STraG}), a diffusion model that predicts future 4D trajectory fields conditioned on the initial geometry from the initial image.
 Then we present in detail the \textbf{4D} \textbf{Vi}ew \textbf{S}ynthesis \textbf{M}odule (\textbf{4D-ViSM}), which leverages the reconstructed 4D representation to enable high-quality video generation under arbitrary camera motion.
 The overview illustration is shown in Figure~\ref{fig:pipeline}.